-In fact, most UTM appliances sized for the mid-market do not have enough layers of security to adequately protect your business.
+On premise and UTM security appliances often offer "all in one" protection.
+When in fact, most appliances sized for the mid-market fail to provide the essentials layers of security to adequately protect your clients.

 There Will Be Gaps

-Your appliance will most likely lack one or more critical features you need to protect your business.
-The most common feature gaps are usually patch management, identity/access management, and endpoint protection, but there are other niche features that will not be included with a mid-sized appliance.
+The appliance will most likely lack one or more critical features you need to protect small and medium businesses.
+The most common feature gaps are usually patch management, identity/access management, and endpoint protection, but there are other niche features that will be missing from your appliance.

-Most businesses fill in these gaps with one or more point solutions that offer additional layers of security.
-These point solutions add more time to maintenance in the form of a bigger to-do list for your busy IT staff.
+Most IT service providers fill these gaps with one or more point solutions that offer additional layers of security.
+These point solutions add more time to maintenance in the form of a bigger to-do list for your already-busy-enough IT team.

 Gaps Cost Money and Time

 Solving one problem with a point solution is sub-par in many ways.